Darnethal0z/Anweddol-server/docs/source/administration_guide/server_usage.md

 $ sudo anwdlserver stop
 ```

-**NOTE** : As mentionned in the previous section, it is preferable to use systemd for server lifetime control : mixed usage between CLI and systemd can cause hazardous behaviour.
+As mentionned in the previous section, it is preferable to use systemd for server lifetime control : mixed usage between CLI and systemd can cause hazardous behaviour.